marcbrittain/Deep-Reinforcement-Learning/README.md

 Various Deep Reinforcement Learning techniques applied to different environments.
 Will be updated with new algorithms and environments often!

-Just added (09/07/2018) is a Double Deep Q-learning (DDQN) implementation with Prioritized Experience Replay applied to the Atari game: breakout!
-This version includes a vectorized implementation of replay training which helps reduce the time of each episode.
-It should also help with scaling to larger batch sizes since there is no for-loop in training.
+Just added (03/15/2019) is a general version of DQN with Double DQN and Dueling DQN compatibility.
+This version is located in the gym directory.

 ## Requirements